2014 Findings on the Worst Forms of Child Labor

-In 2013, Djibouti made a minimal advancement in efforts to eliminate the worst forms of child labor.
-The Government hired three labor inspectors and developed a national strategy that seeks to protect vulnerable populations and the rights of children.
-With support from the IOM, Djibouti continues to combat trafficking and hosts a center for assisting migrants.
-However, children in Djibouti continue to engage in child labor in street work and in the worst forms of child labor in commercial sexual exploitation.
-Significant gaps remain in the legal framework on child labor, and the Government has not established a coordinating mechanism to address child labor.
+In 2014, Djibouti made a minimal advancement in efforts to eliminate the worst forms of child labor.
+The Government drafted a National Action Plan on Human Trafficking and a Strategic Education Plan.
+With support from multilateral organizations, the Government continued to provide social services to children at risk of child labor, including migrants.
+However, children in Djibouti are engaged in child labor, including in street work and in the worst forms of child labor, including in commercial sexual exploitation.
+Significant gaps remain in the legal framework on child labor.
 Neither law enforcement efforts nor programs to assist working children are adequate.

 |Working children, ages 5 to 14 (% and population):||12.3 (23,693)|